maxf/waterfall/README.md

 ### Done

+- Make next/prev day buttons link to next/prev day that has photos
 - use system directory for metadata json file (not /tmp)
 - display message while photos are loading
 - photos in subdirectories